0x77dev/ava/README.md

 const context = ['Your name is Ava.']

 const examples: Example[] = [
-  { human: 'Your name?', ai: 'My name is Ava.' }
+  { human: 'What is your name?', ai: 'My name is Ava.' }
 ]
 ```